QuestNetwork/qd-messages-ts/README.md

 ## Description

-qDesk Messages is on track to become the first fully featured, cross-platform, publicly auditable, decentralized, real-time end-to-end encrypted messenger with a feature to exchange goods and services and send payments.
+qDesk Messages is on track to become the first fully featured, cross-platform, publicly auditable, decentralized, real-time, dag based end-to-end encrypted messenger with a feature to exchange goods and services and send payments.
 The messenger is a module for [qDesk](https://github.com/QuestNetwork/qDesk) and it's built on [Quest OS](https://github.com/QuestNetwork/quest-os-js) which makes use of the [Interplanetary Filesystem](https://ipfs.io), [IPFS GossipSub](https://blog.ipfs.io/2020-05-20-gossipsub-v1.1/) and [qDesk](https://github.com/QuestNetwork/qDesk), our window platform based on [Angular10](https://angular.io/).

 We're planning to become for messaging what [Atom](https://atom.io) is for writing code.